Henry II of England: Early years (1133–1149)

-Henry most likely spent some of his earliest years in his mother's household, and accompanied Matilda to Normandy in the late 1130s.
+Henry most likely spent part of his childhood in his mother's household.
+In the late 1130s, he accompanied Matilda to Normandy, which would only be fully taken by Geoffrey around 1144.
 Henry's later childhood, probably from the age of seven, was spent in Anjou, where he was educated by Peter of Saintes, a noted grammarian.
-In late 1142, Geoffrey decided to send the nine-year-old to Bristol, the centre of Angevin opposition to Stephen in the south-west of England, accompanied by Matilda's powerful illegitimate half-brother, Robert of Gloucester.
-Although having children educated in relatives' households was common among noblemen of the period, sending Henry to England also had political benefits, as Geoffrey was coming under criticism for refusing to join the war in England.
+In late 1142, Geoffrey sent his nine-year-old son to Bristol, the centre of Angevin opposition to Stephen in the south-west of England, accompanied by Robert of Gloucester.
+Although having children educated in relatives' households was common among noblemen of the period, sending Henry to England also had political benefits, as Geoffrey was coming under criticism by Matilda's supporters for refusing to join the war in England.
 For about a year, Henry lived alongside Roger of Worcester, one of Robert's sons, and was instructed by a magister, Master Matthew; Robert's household was known for its education and learning.
 The canons of St Augustine's in Bristol also helped in Henry's education, and he remembered them with affection in later years.
 Henry returned to Anjou in either 1143 or 1144, resuming his education under William of Conches, another famous academic.

-Henry returned to England in 1147, when he was fourteen.
+Henry returned to England in 1147, at the age of fourteen.
 Taking his immediate household and a few mercenaries, he left Normandy and landed in England, striking into Wiltshire.
 Despite initially causing considerable panic, the expedition had little success, and Henry found himself unable to pay his forces and therefore unable to return to Normandy.
 Neither his mother nor his uncle was prepared to support him, implying that they had not approved of the expedition in the first place.
-Surprisingly, Henry instead turned to King Stephen, who paid the outstanding wages and thereby allowed Henry to retire gracefully.
+Henry instead turned to King Stephen, who paid the outstanding wages and thereby allowed Henry to retire gracefully.
 Stephen's reasons for doing so are unclear.
 One potential explanation is his general courtesy to a member of his extended family; another is that he was starting to consider how to end the war peacefully, and saw this as a way of building a relationship with Henry.
 Henry intervened once again in 1149, commencing what is often termed the Henrician phase of the civil war.
-This time, Henry planned to form a northern alliance with King David I of Scotland, Henry's great-uncle, and Ranulf of Chester, a powerful regional leader who controlled most of the north-west of England.
-Under this alliance, Henry and Ranulf agreed to attack York, probably with help from the Scots.
-The planned attack disintegrated after Stephen marched rapidly north to York, and Henry returned to Normandy.
+This time, Henry planned to form a northern alliance with King David I of Scotland, his great-uncle, and Ranulf of Chester, a powerful regional leader who controlled most of the north-west of England.
+Under this alliance, Henry and Ranulf agreed to attack York, probably with the help of Scots.
+The planned attack disintegrated after Stephen marched north to York, and Henry returned to Normandy.